ffund/tcp-ip-essentials/lab1/1-x-loopback.md

 ### Exercise - Loopback interface

-In this exercise, you will see how processes *on the same host* can communicate with each other using the loopback interface.
+Now that you have learned how to use `tcpdump` and Wireshark, you will use these software tools to observe how processes *on the same host* communicate with each other using the *loopback interface*.

 For example: Suppose you have a database server and a web server installed on the same host, and the web server is supposed to display dynamic information from the database on its web pages.